codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 .. note:: Random ordering is not currently supported in Oracle and
     will default to ASC instead.

+.. note:: The orderBy() method called after the union()/unionAll() method will be applied to the final result

 ****************************
 Limiting or Counting Results
 ****************************